Chase Sapphire PreferredÂŽ Card vs. the Chase Sapphire ReserveÂŽ: Which Card Should You Get?

 The Sapphire Reserve is the Sapphire Preferred’s premium sibling — and it just got a major refresh.

 It comes with a $795 annual fee (up from $550), and authorized users cost $195 per year.
-But in exchange, Chase has loaded this card with over $2,700 in potential annual value, thanks to new credits, better earning rates, and the new Points Boost program.
+But in exchange, Chase has loaded this card with nearly $2,000 in potential annual value.

 Side-By-Side Overview